-- Develop a case definition to identify cases that is precise, objective and unambiguous - This could include: - Histologically or laboratory confirmed diagnosis - Clinical diagnosis - Stages of disease (standardised e.g. CDC AIDS definition) - Source of cases needs to be carefully considered - Population based or clinic based cases? - How complete is your source of cases? - Is there a time lag between diagnosis and notification/ identification - What about patients who may have moved or died
+- Develop a case definition to identify cases that is precise, objective and unambiguous - This could include: - Histologically or laboratory confirmed diagnosis - Clinical diagnosis - Stages of disease (standardised e.g. CDC AIDS definition) - Source of cases needs to be carefully considered - Population based or clinic based cases? - How complete is your source of cases? - Time lag between diagnosis and notification/identification? - What about patients who may have moved or died?